everardo07/buggy_ros2/README.md

 ### Object detection

 In this section, the concept of convolution neural networks is applied.
 YOLOV3 is a CNN which integrates several layers to classify different kind of objects, therefore the selection of YOLOV3 was made in order to detect a varity of objects (pediastrans, cars, traffic lights, signs, etc).
-Running the buggy on the track it was possible to identify different objects.
-The next picture presents the obtained results.

 <img src="fotosbuggy/busdetection.png" width="700">